AwalaApp/specs/rs002-pki.md

 ### Gateway Certificate

-Each gateway has at least two certificates: One self-issued and one certificate issued by each of its peers.
+Each gateway has at least two certificates for the same long-term key pair: One self-issued and one certificate issued by each of its peers.
 Consequently, every private gateway has exactly two certificates because it has exactly one peer, while a public gateway may have more certificates.

 Self-issued certificates MUST only be used to issue certificates to peers, and therefore such certificates will be the root for a PDA or a [Cargo Delivery Authorization (CDA)](#cargo-delivery-authorization-cda).
-Self-issued certificates MUST NOT be used to sign channel or binding messages.
+Self-issued certificates MUST NOT be used to sign channel or binding messages, but peers MAY use the self-issued certificate to encrypt payloads when not using the Channel Session Protocol.

 Certificates issued by peers MUST be used to sign channel and binding messages like cargoes.
 A certificate issued by a private gateway to its public peer is known as a CDA, and additional requirements and recommendations apply.

 ### Cargo Delivery Authorization (CDA)

-Any certificate issued by a private gateway to a public one is regarded as a Cargo Delivery Authorization (CDA), and it authorizes the public gateway to send messages to the issuer.
+Any certificate issued by a private gateway to a public one is regarded as a Cargo Delivery Authorization (CDA), and it authorizes the public gateway to send cargo to the private gateway.

 CDAs SHOULD be valid for at least 24 hours, and they MUST NOT be valid for more than 30 days.